agrawaljay38/ID_Verification/README.md

 certifi	2019.11.28
 chardet	3.0.4
 cycler	0.10.0
-easyfacenet	1.0.5 (should be downloaded seperately) gast	0.3.3 grpcio	1.27.2 h5py	2.10.0
+easyfacenet	1.0.5 (should be downloaded seperately)(You can also have a refer .whl or .gz file I uploaded) gast	0.3.3 grpcio	1.27.2 h5py	2.10.0